 Many students develop a passion for sewing and design in our Textiles department.
 As part of the program, the textiles students put on a professional fashion show in May of each year.
 Students model their designs and creations.

 In theatre, we seek to develop expression, imagination, originality, and creativity.
 Each year, students perform a number of small-scale plays as well as one large-scale, professional quality production.
 This includes auditions, set building, lighting and sound crews, and a week-long run of live performances.
 Some of the critically acclaimed productions in the past include Anne of Green Gables, Les Miserables, and A Midsummer Night’s Dream and The Lion, The Witch and The Wardrobe.
+The spring 2019 production will be Thorton Wilder’s The Matchmaker.

 Voices of Youth for Christian Education